Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.1.6 =
+* Adding 11 new mime types
+* New option to have icon display on left or right (defaults to left)
+* Other front end changes

 = 2.1.5 =
 * Adding DJVU icon